99 Interesting Facts About Maine

 Not to be confused with Augusta, Georgia, Augusta is the current state capital of Maine.
 At its current population of approximately 19,000, Augusta Maine is one of the least populated state capitals in the United States.
 In fact, Pierre, South Dakota and Montpellier, Vermont are the only two state capitals with smaller populations than Augusta.

-About Maine flag
+About the flag of Maine

 Flag of Maine

 Flag of Maine.
-Image in Public Domain

 History